How To Winterize A Boat

 Winter has come once again, which means that it’s time to once more go through a series of seasonal rituals.
 It’s time to go crazy trying to get presents for all your friends and family before time runs out, eat way too much food, watch football and hockey games before A Charlie Brown Christmas comes on – and oh yes, remember to winterize your boat.

 Far too many boat owners forget to do this, or skip it, thinking that it won’t matter in the long run.
 The result is too often a boat that meets its untimely frostbitten demise.
-Although there are some extra financial costs involved in storing a boat over the winter, you don’t want your boat to become severely damaged simply because you didn’t take some simple winter precautions.
+Although there are some extra financial costs involved in storing a boat over the winter, you don’t want your boat to become severely damaged, simply because you never took the right winter precautions.

 With this quick guide, you’ll be able to properly prep your boat for the impending winter chill.